tanveerm176/FICS-Compose/README.md

 [] After the simulation is complete users are able to access a persistent database via the History Screen to review their performance in their latest simulation as well as past simulation results

 The following is required to run FICS:
-[] Latest version of Android Studio???
-SPECIFIC VERSION??
+[] Android Studio Hedgehog | 2023.1.1 Patch 2
-[] Android Compile SDK Version 34 with min SDK Version 31
+[] Android Device or Emulator with API Version 34 or min API Version 31 [] Java Version 1.8

 You can view a walkthrough of the app below:
 ![](https://github.com/tanveerm176/FICS-Compose/blob/main/FICS_Demo2.gif)